 4. Answer the “How” and “Why”

-Notice how the example in the first step labels different parts of the thesis statement as “How” and “Why”.
+Notice how the thesis statement examples in the first step label different parts of the thesis statement as “How” and “Why”.
 These are the two questions you want to pinpoint in your thesis statement.

 Bonus Tip: Support Your Argument

 When you are writing a thesis statement, make sure to use points that you can support with strong facts and references.
 It will save you time to think about these things while you are writing your thesis so that the rest of your essay goes smoothly!
 Lookup a good sample thesis statement and you will see what we are talking about.

 To know whether you have formulated a good thesis statement, we have prepared a checklist to serve as your additional guide: